 - (a) Only players in uniform, the coaches and trainer who are suitably attired, shall be permitted on the players' bench.
-A maximum of six non-playing personnel shall be allowed on the players' bench. - (b) A bench minor penalty shall be assessed to the offending team if any nonplaying personnel go on the playing floor during the game, without the referee's permission, and the Referee shall forward a report to the appropriate governing body.
-Bench minor penalties require the removal of any player on the offending team (other than the designated goalkeepers) without substitute for two minutes, unless terminated early by a goal. - (c) Any team executive who goes on the playing floor during a game, without permission of the Referee shall be reported to the appropriate governing body. - (d) At the conclusion of all periods, all playing and non-playing team personnel shall proceed to their respective dressing rooms without making any verbal contact, of any kind, with the Referees.
+A maximum of six non-playing personnel shall be allowed on the players' bench. - (b) Only the designated head coach on the score sheet shall be permitted to make verbal contact with or direct verbal comments towards the referees.
+If verbal comments of any kind are directed towards the referees by non-playing personnel other than the designated head coach, a minor penalty shall be assessed to the offending team. (added 2017) - (c) A bench minor penalty shall be assessed to the offending team if any non-playing personnel go on the playing floor during the game, without the referee's permission, and the Referee shall forward a report to the appropriate governing body.
+Bench minor penalties require the removal of any player on the offending team (other than the designated goalkeepers) without substitute for two minutes, unless terminated early by a goal. - (d) Any team executive who goes on the playing floor during a game, without permission of the Referee shall be reported to the appropriate governing body. - (e) At the conclusion of all periods, all playing and non-playing team personnel shall proceed to their respective dressing rooms without making any verbal contact, of any kind, with the Referees.
 During their return to the playing floor, at the beginning of all periods, all playing and non-playing team personnel will not make verbal contact, of any kind, with the Referees.
 If verbal contact, of any kind, is made a minor penalty will be assessed to the offending person.
 If verbal contact is made a second time in a game, by the same team, the Head Coach will be assessed a Game Misconduct.
 A team captain will always have the right to exercise his privilege of discussing a referee's call, during a break in play, under Rule 15 [b].